KenKundert/ec/doc/user.rst

 You can define functions in the following way::

-   ( ... )name
+   ( … )«name»

-Here '(' starts the function definition and ')name' ends it.
-The name must be immediately adjacent to the name.
-The '...' represents a sequence of calculator actions.
+Here '(' starts the function definition and ')«name»' ends it. «name» represents the desired name of the function.
+It must be a simple identifer and must be immediately adjacent to the ).
+The '…' represents a sequence of calculator actions.

 For example:

     |   **0**: (2pi * "rads/s")to_omega
     |   **0**: (2pi / "Hz")to_freq